frenzymadness/pyconcz18_workshop/Workshop.md

 * On Linux, install package `picocom` which is available in Fedora, Ubuntu and others.
 If you like other software for serial communication, feel free to use it.
 * On Windows, download Putty from [this site](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You can install Putty system-wide or use standalone executable.
+* On Mac, use homebrew to instal picocom `brew install picocom`

 ## MicroPython